15 Best Places to Live in Maine

 Maine is a keen fishing state, and in 2014 it produced nearly 90% of the United State’s lobster yield.
 For those who are fans of seafood, you will feel right at home here in Maine.

-When it comes to looking at this state as a potential place to live, you’re already onto a winner with easy access to outstanding natural beauty.
-We appreciate that proximity to the wild isn’t the be all and end all, so in our list of 15 best places to live in Maine we have taken into consideration quality of public schools, job opportunities, and general amenities.
+Looking at this state as a potential place to live, you’re already onto a winner with easy access to outstanding natural beauty.
+We appreciate that proximity to the wild isn’t the be-all and end-all, so in our list of 15 best places to live in Maine, we have considered the quality of public schools, job opportunities, and general amenities.

 1. Cape Elizabeth